 The Clean Air Act helps ensure that human health and the environment are protected from adverse effects of air pollution.
 Much of the responsibility for preventing and controlling air pollution is delegated at the state level.
 In order for a state to administer certain air quality programs, the state must adopt state implementation plans that limits air pollution by setting standards for six criteria pollutants and those plans must be approved at the federal level.
 The federal review and approval process provides for some consistency among state programs and ensures that each complies with the requirements of the Clean Air Act and federal rules.

 The department's Air Pollution Control Program develops multiple plans to meet the federal standards for the following pollutants: lead, ozone, particulate matter, carbon monoxide, nitrogen dioxide and sulfur dioxide.
 These plans constitute one main state implementation plan (SIP).
-The EPA codifies all of Missouri’s federally approved SIP at 40 CFR 51.1320.
+The EPA codifies all of Missouri’s federally approved SIP at 40 CFR 51.1320(link is external).

 The EPA reviews pollutant standards every five years.
 Sometimes, a review results in a tightened standard.
 When this happens, the department must develop boundary area recommendations based on technical analysis of emissions and air quality information.
 These recommendations include the boundaries for areas that are complying with the standard (attainment), areas that are not complying with the standard (nonattainment), and areas where the analysis is unable to determine whether the area is complying with the standard or not (unclassifiable).